 YOUR HOME

 Cortona and Palazzo Passerini Residenza (to give its full name) is a base for exploring the wider Tuscan and Umbrian countryside and some of the greatest cities of art and culture – Florence, Siena, Arezzo, Perugia, and Pisa to name a few.
-Or even go to Florence, Rome or Milan and return in a day, with fast trains connecting these cities from local stations in Camucia or Terontola (use the Frecciarossa- Red Arrow high-speed rail service).
+Go to Florence, Rome or Milan and return in a day, with fast trains connecting these cities from local stations in Camucia or Terontola (use the Frecciarossa- Red Arrow high-speed rail service).

 Alternatively, you may want to explore on bicycles, visit vineyards, eat good food (of course) and drink great coffee in the Piazzas of Cortona, Gubbio, Assisi, Città di Castello, Sansepolcro or other famous Tuscan and Umbrian towns.
 Or walk or cycle in the staggeringly beautiful Niccone valley.